ADHD Assessments for Adults in Washington

 How long does an ADHD assessment take?

-This varies depending on your needs, but most assessments involve multiple steps to ensure a thorough and accurate understanding.
+This depends on your needs, but most assessments involve multiple steps so we can get a thorough and accurate understanding, not just a rushed “seems fine” after 20 minutes of eye contact and paperwork.

 Do I need a childhood diagnosis?